schmupu/ioBroker.sia/README.md

   Choose the IP-address and port for listening for SIA requests.
   ![sia_adapter1](admin/sia_adapter1.png)

   Register account number.
 If you are using AES you have to enter a password (key).
-The key should be 16 characters long.
+The key should be 16, 24 or 32 characters (byte) long.
+  If the checkbox "AES password in Hex format" is active, the password length must be 32, 48 or 64 character (byte) long.
   ![sia_adapter2](admin/sia_adapter2.png)

 3. Configure your burglar system to send SIA messages